BeiMeng1998/resizable-element/README.md

 ```
 import createResizableElements from 'resizable-element'

-// You can choose class="resize-top resize-bottom resize-left resize-right" to make elements resizable
+// You can choose different class to make elements resizable
+// like "resize-top resize-bottom resize-left resize-right"
 <div class="resize-bottom resize-right"></div>

 // Run function createResizableElements when the page is loaded